-In this first feature from "Your Essential Guide to Cannabis Wellness" we look at the molecule that is CBD and where it comes from.
+In this first feature from "Your Essential Guide to Cannabis Wellness" we look at the molecule that is CBD, where it comes from and how it works.

 Cannabis is a fascinating plant that has been used throughout history for its healing qualities.
 Its modern medicinal uses are only starting to be revealed.
 What we know so far is that its many parts and constituents have shown remarkable potential to help everything from anxiety to pain management, sleep to skin care.

-CBD stands for cannabidiol, which is a type of cannabinoid, and is a natural chemical compound extracted from the Cannabis sativa plant.
+CBD stands for cannabidiol, which is a type of cannabinoid, and is a non-intoxicating compound found in the cannabis plant.
 CBD is the compound responsible for the overwhelmingly positive side effects and benefits of Cannabis, whereas THC is solely responsible for the ‘high’.
 While CBD can have many positive side effects (aiding in sleep, pain relief, and easing anxiety) our CBD will not get you high.

 Cannabinoids are chemical compounds that make up the Cannabis plant.
 There are over 113 unique cannabinoids, CBD and THC being the most well-known and studied.
 Both are unique cannabinoids with separate properties and offer an array of therapeutic benefits.
 They work by imitating compounds our bodies naturally produce, called endocannabinoids, which activate to maintain internal stability and health.